retflipper/DATA332_CountingCars/README.md

 ## Stacked Barchart with Speeding by Car Type
 <img src= 'Images/speeding_by_car.png'>

+-In this chart the cars are classified by their type and by how much if at all they were speeding by.
+The red indicates more than 5 mph over the speed limit, yellow is under 5 over the speed limit, and green is not speeding.
+Our analysis shows that the majority of cars in this area are sedans and SUVs.
+Between these two majority groups, the Sedans show a higher probablity of the driver speeding than the SUV drivers.

 ## Scatterplot of Final Read vs. Difference in Reading by Type of Car
 <img src= 'Images/scatterplot.png'>